federgraph/RiggVar-RG19/README.md

 which is supposed to be great for touch.
 In order to do so I needed to delete incompatible code.
 Some know problems appeared, which I will NOT sort out immediately.
-Instead I created a permanent brach point RG68, for the work to continue.
+Instead I created a permanent branch point RG68, for the work to continue.

 Then - in the master branch - I was now free to delete more code, and making remaining files identical to existing project RG67.